TWUOnline/orientation/wordpress-setup.md

 The University of Mary Washington has published an excellent set of resources for customizing WordPress.
 To begin, view the videos covering the [WordPress dashboard](http://umwdtlt.com/wordpress-basics/#the-dashboard).
 Feel free to follow along on your own site and toggle back and forth between your own site and the video.

-Once you have worked through the basics of the dashboard, take some time to explore the
+Once you have worked through the basics of the dashboard, take some time to explore the other videos available on the DTLT site.